Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 So the TMS should have a list of pending movements or deliveries, and from those be able to schedule the route and stuff.

+I branched the repository, to try to catch some of the cases befoe calculating everything.

 ## Design and prototyping

 I'm going to start working on making something out of the OSMNX (Jan 17 2024), since I think based on what Find I'll be able to decipher things like the database and stuff.